CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 3. Change the "List mode" property - options are "Single select", "Multi select", etc
 4. Click the "Layout" toolbar button again

-### How can I install CyberTracker on my Windows Mobile SD card?

-When you install the application for this first time, CyberTracker will install itself onto your device using ActiveSync.
-At this time, you will receive message dialog like: "Install CyberTracker Client using the default application install directory?".
-Click "No" and you will be given the option to choose an install location, e.g. Main Memory, SD Card, etc. If you missed this dialog the first time, just uninstall CyberTracker from your device (Start-\>Settings-\>System Tab-\>Remove Programs) and click "Synchronize" again.

 ### Does CyberTracker support collection of sightings on a laptop or desktop computer?